Data extracted in January 2026

 The level of land prices depends on a number of factors; these include national factors (such as laws), regional factors (such as climate and proximity to networks) and localised productivity factors (such as soil quality, slope or drainage).
 The market forces of supply and demand, including the influence of foreign ownership rules, can also influence the price of agricultural land.
 Competition for land comes not only from farmers but also from others planning to use land for purposes other than agriculture.
 As such, it is interesting to see prices at a point in time and note the developments in prices for regions over time.

-This article analyses the differences in agricultural land prices and rents between EU Member States.
+This article analyses the differences in agricultural land prices and rents between EU countries.
 It presents data from the most recent data collection.

 Agricultural land prices in the EU

-Scatter chart showing average prices of arable land as euros per hectare in individual EU Member States.
-Each country has three scatter plots representing highest regional price, national average and lowest regional price for the year 2022.
+Scatter chart showing average prices of arable land as euros per hectare in individual EU countries.
+Each country has three scatter plots representing highest regional price, national average and lowest regional price for the year 2024.
+For more details please use the link to the source dataset code below the image.

 Source: Eurostat (apri_lprc)